cct-datascience/Drone-Processing-Pipeline/README.md

 ## Overview

-The Drone Processing Pipeline code is a part of the [TERRA REF](https://github.com/terraref/drone-pipeline/tree/master) project.
+The Drone Processing Pipeline code is a part of the [TERRA REF](https://github.com/terraref/drone-pipeline/tree/master) GitHub project.
 The purpose of the Drone Processing Pipeline is to simplify the process of transforming your drone captured data into a useful format.

 ## Other links